-In this assignment, we will pull together everything you have learned about Excel to analyze trends in sales data over several years.
+In this assignment, we will pull together everything you have learned about Excel so far to analyze trends in sales data over several years.

 To complete this assignment, you will need the assignment you completed last module that you saved as BA132_LastName_SalesData.xlsx (or you can download the original assignment here) and a new workbook you can download here.
 Follow the directions, then submit your assignment.
 If you get stuck on a step, review this module and ask your classmates for help in the discussion forum.

 - Open both workbooks.
 Save the new Module 7 file to the Rowan folder on your desktop as BA132_LastName_YearlyTrends.xlsx, replacing “LastName” with your own last name.
 (Example: BA132_Hywater_Memo) It is a good idea to save your work periodically.

 - First, we need to combine the information into a single workbook.
 Add a new worksheet to the Module 7 file and copy the table from the Module 6 assignment to that new tab.
 Name the new tab “2014.”
 Be sure to set the number type to currency.

 - Add another new worksheet.
 Now we want to set up the spacing for the table we are about to make.
 Merge the 1 and 2 cells of column A, B, C, D, and E individually (so A1 and A2 merge, B1 and B2 merge, etc).
 Then name the cells as shown in the list below and center the text in those cells.

 A = Month

 - Copy the following columns of data over in order: “2012 Sales Total,” “2013 Sales Total,” and “2014 Sales Total.”
 Remember, you can just copy and paste each column in order, using the columns you have already labeled.
 When you AutoFit the column to the data width, your header cells will change.

 - Now apply Autosum to the sales data for both the total by month and by year.
 When you have the totals, apply bold to them to make them stand out more and type “Totals” in the cell under December.